-If you were stationed at Camp Lejeune, you were living on-base or near Camp Lejeune, or you were working at Camp Lejeune between 1953 and 1987 and you developed conditions or disabilities associated with the poisonous chemicals in the drinking water, you may soon be eligible for significant compensation
+If you were stationed at Camp Lejeune, you were living on-base or near Camp Lejeune, or you were working at Camp Lejeune between 1953 and 1987 and you developed conditions or disabilities associated with the poisonous chemicals in the drinking water, you may now be eligible for significant compensation

 From 1953 through 1987, U.S. Marines, their family members and civilian base staff were exposed to highly toxic chemicals saturating the water at U.S. Marine Base Camp Lejeune in North Carolina.
 For years the government turned their back on those who were sickened.
-With the passage of the Camp Lejeune Justice Act of 2022, those that have sacrificed to serve the United States will finally be able to get the justice they deserve.
+With the August 10th signing of the Camp Lejeune Justice Act of 2022, those that have sacrificed to serve the United States will finally be able to get the justice they deserve.

 Why Choose Us to Help You With Your Camp Lejeune Water Contamination Legal Claim?

 The Pritzker Hageman law firm has a practice area devoted to pursuing complex water contamination cases where people have been sickened.
 Our award winning team of lawyers has the experience, the access to specialized expert witnesses and the resources to investigate and pursue water contamination lawsuits against big corporations, government agencies and branches of the military.

 We take the time to learn about our clients and understand the unique challenges each of them must overcome.
 We want to be there for our clients and their families in whatever ways we can help.
 We also believe this investment in getting to know our clients results in higher monetary recoveries for them.
 We always pursue maximum compensation and justice for our clients so they can spend time on their health and their family.

 Our client’s never pay anything at all unless we win them compensation.

 Contact our water contamination attorneys today for a free, no obligation consultation about your case.